mcbut/MinecraftBut/README.md

 ``git pull`` to download changes made

 ### Add a Senerario
-Simply extend Senerario, like so
+Simply extend Senerario, like so:
 ```java
 public class DummyExample extends Senerario {
  //This allows players to edit the field through the command